daveedfaear-ops/daveedfaear-ops/README.md

 # Welcome to my Personal Profile Page!
 I'm David T. Fair,

 A passionate and technically astute (though still a beginner) **AI Prompt Engineer** with a strong foundation in rigorous, compliance-driven quality control.
-I combine creative problem-solving with meticulous attention to detail to bridge the gap between human intent and high-quality AI outputs.
+I combine creative problem-solving with[...]

 ---

 ### 🚀 Who I Am & What I Do

 Fueled by a deep interest in the intersection of logic and creativity, my work is defined by a systematic approach to designing, testing, and refining complex prompts.
-I specialize in generating targeted AI responses, meticulously correcting model hallucinations, and ensuring strict content governance.
-My background in Quality Assurance provides a unique lens for iterative refinement and robust problem diagnosis in AI systems, while my time in the **U.S. Air Force** seated a deep respect for, and adherance to, procedure.
+I specialize in generating ta[...]

 ### 🛠️ Core Competencies & Technical Skills

 **Prompt Engineering & AI**:
 *   Prompt Design & Refinement